SAP/btp-environment-variable-access/fosstars_report.md

-1.  **Number of projects on GitHub that use an open source project:** 5
+1.  **Number of projects on GitHub that use an open source project:** unknown
 1.  **Number of stars for a GitHub repository:** 14
 1.  **Number of watchers for a GitHub repository:** 7